asu-cactus/netsdb/README.md

-# Lachesis++ - An AI-assisted Data Integration and UDF-Centric Analytics System
+# netsDB - An AI-assisted Data Integration and UDF-Centric Analytics System

 ## Credits